 Through HB Combatives, I study and teach modern combatives from a multitude of sources; primarily Martial Blade Concepts (MBC) with Michael Janich as an Affiliate Instructor and through my interpretation of the work of modern combative masters like Kelly McCann, the late Bob Kasper, and Lee Morrison among others.
 The classic WWII combatives greats such as William Fairbairn, Eric Anthony Sykes, Dermot Pat O'Neil, Col. Rex Applegate John Styers (to name a few) also have a serious influence in my studies.
 I travel and learn from other instructors whenever possible in order to keep the training fresh and relevant.

-I am a federal law enforcement officer and an instructor in the Use of Force/Firearms training field.
-I therefore maintain firearms, restraint and combatives teaching skills regularly.
-I practice armed (gun/knife/baton) and unarmed use of force defensive tactics and am a Justice Institute of British Columbia (J.I.B.C.) certified Firearms Instructor and Range Officer as well as a Simuntiton Force on Force Instructor.
-I have diplomas in Dignitary Executive Protection (close protection), several other J.I.B.C. security and reality-based defensive tactics accreditations and have been engaged in some form of martial arts training since taking up karate at the age of 11 - well over 30 years of continual training.
+Professionally, I am a federal law enforcement officer and an instructor in the Use of Force/Firearms training field.
+I maintain firearms, restraint and combatives teaching skills regularly.
+I practice and teach armed (gun/knife/baton) and unarmed defensive tactics and am a Justice Institute of British Columbia (J.I.B.C.) certified Firearms/Use of Force Instructor and Range Officer as well as a Simuntiton Force on Force Instructor.
+I have diplomas in Dignitary Executive Protection (close protection), several other J.I.B.C. security and reality-based defensive tactics accreditations and have been engaged in some form of martial arts training since taking up karate at the age of 11 - well over 30 years of continual

-I am a ranked blue belt with the J.I.B.C.
-Police Judo club and practice other combative martial arts - mainly boxing, kickboxing, grappling and jiu jitsu on occasion to supplement my personal training.
-I spent most of my martial arts career studying classical Japanese martial arts and retired a yondan (4th deg.) blackbelt.
+I practice several other combat sports - mainly Judo with the Vancouver Police Judo club, boxing, kickboxing and grappling/jiu jitsu to supplement my personal training.
+I spent most of my earlier martial arts career studying classical Japanese martial arts and retired a yondan (4th deg.) blackbelt.

 I treat the training environment more like a club than a "school".
 We're pretty informal and I consider myself an eternal student.
 I don't teach but rather guide the class and I always participate in the training session.
 If I can't do it, I can't expect you to do it so I try to lead by example.